Reviewed May 9, 2026 — By North York Guide Editorial Team

 Infrastructure & What's Coming

 North York has historically been described as a "cycling black hole" -- the area relies on its trail system rather than on-road infrastructure.
-That's starting to change:
+That changed materially in 2025–2026:

 - Transform Yonge (Sheppard to Finch): Council-approved raised cycle tracks.
 Design starting 2026, construction expected ~2028.